Vxrpenter/docs/docs/Setup/Installation/exiled.md

 Download the latest compatible release of either **Exiled** or **Exiled Reboot**.
 It is not relevant
-which of them you use but due note that they have to completely different development teams and are aiming for different goals.
+which of them you use but due note that they have two completely different development teams and are aiming for different goals.

-On a guide on how to install Exiled/Exiled Reboot on their official docs.
+If you want a guide on how to install Exiled/Exiled Reboot, you can find them their official docs.
 For Exiled go [here](https://github.com/ExMod-Team/EXILED/blob/master/.github/documentation/README.md#installation), for Exiled Reboot look [here](https://github.com/Exiled-Team/EXILED?tab=readme-ov-file#installation).
-The guides are practically identical but could change in the future when development of the two changes more and more.
+The guides are practically identical, but could change in the future when development of the two changes more and more.

 ## Getting the CedMod release